-Eversource completed the installation of a

-Rimmon substation in 2016.
-This unit helps address contingent loading concerns at substations.
+Eversource completed the installation of a second 44.8 MVA, 115-34.5 kV transformer at Rimmon substation in 2016.
+This unit helps address contingent loading concerns at Rimmon, Eddy and Garvins substations.

 3.4 Kingston System Supply and 3818 Circuit